kbalonek/ecs-infra/README.md

 Finished.
 ```

+#### Domain and SSL certificate
+The project is currently using a subdomain.
+The root hosted zone in defined in the general AWS account, and this project creates a hosted zone for the subdomain and its certificate automatically.
+Once they are created, you need to set up the NS record in the root hosted zone to finish the hosted zone delegation setup. https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/dns-routing-traffic-for-subdomains.html

 #### Deploying
 IMPORTANT: Before deploying the pipeline you need to set the secrets and parameters described above with your own values.
-You also need to set your own domain and SSL certificate.

 Now you can deploy de CI/CD Pipeline:
 ```shell